marcusrossel/marcusrossel.github.io/_posts/2019-09-20-kaleidoscope-0.md

 ---

 If you want to use Xcode as your IDE, you can call `swift package generate-xcodeproj` to generate a `.xcodeproj` file for this project.
-As Xcode does not necessarily update according to the changes we're about to make, I recommend this *after* we've completed the following steps though.
+As Xcode does not necessarily update according to the changes we're about to make, I recommend doing this *after* we've completed the following steps.

 ---